greenape/mknotebooks/README.md

 ## Example

 An [example docs project](examples/execute_with_preamble) demonstrating the above is included.
 Try it out by running `pipenv install && pipenv run mkdocs serve`.

+## Inspecting generated markdown

+You can also export the generated markdown by setting `write_markdown: true` in your `mkdocs.yml`.
+This will write the generated markdown to a `.md.tmp` file alongside the original notebook.